 - Bake for 15 minutes.

-- Put all ingredients for the cream sauce in a blender.
-Blend until smooth. (*see notes)
+- Put all ingredients for the cream sauce in a blender except for tapioca starch.
+Blend until smooth and add tapioca at the last few seconds. (*see notes)

 - Take the casserole out of the oven and cover it with the cream sauce.